Proenza Schouler Proved That Sometimes Less Is More On The Runway

 In an industry where designers are always looking for ways to one-up each other, whether it be through overly extravagant show locations or triple-digit collection sizes, Proenza Schouler’s NYFW show last night was a lesson in restraint.

 Just 35 looks were presented in a deconstructed space washed in sunset-like pastels, overlooking the West Side Highway during a particularly dreary New York night.
-The small collection contained a clean of Proenza Schouler’s signature soft draping and a new foray into sharp lines.
+The small collection contained Proenza Schouler’s signature soft draping and a new foray into sharp lines.
 Models, including Kaia Gerber, Gigi Hadid, and Doutzen Kroes, were seen donning off-one-shoulder and asymmetric frocks that made us remember how simple sexy dressing could be.

 Advertisement